BartSte/snapshot/README.md

 # TODO:

+- [ ] lib folder:
+  - Check the list of shared libs in the docs.
+Filter out the libs that are not
+    needed:
+    - I see audio apps, I do not need this.
+    - I still see libstdc++ and other c libraries.
+Should these be provided by the system?
 - [ ] Cross compile for raspberry pi
+- [ ] Release a 64bit and a 32bit version of the app
 - [ ] Add to docs:

   - How to build static and shared